No-Country/s11-22-reactnative/README.md

 ## License

-This project is not licensed and is available for use without any restrictions.
+This project is not licensed and is available for use without any restrictions